 Yet, 145 reviewers have rated this effort 5 stars, and another 87 give it 4 stars.
 That’s 228 more reviews than my space story, Trinity on Tylos, has garnered during 8 years of publication.

 I’m doing something wrong….

-After six years, Trinity on Tylos is going to be available for I’ve priced it at $2.99, the same price as my debut novel, The Gift Horse.
+After six years with the original publisher, Trinity on Tylos is going to be available in a new edition, via Amazon’s Kindle store.
+I’ve priced it at $2.99, the same price as my debut novel, The Gift Horse.
 For this new version, I went through a copy of the eBook and made every effort to eliminate some of the errors in the original.
 However, there are no substantial changes, as I was fairly content with it, apart from the proofreading, which was a problem with the original publisher.

 The new cover was designed by Dawn Seewer, who did the cover for The Gift Horse.
 The background depicts the landscape of Tylos IV, with the ships in the sky.
 The models in the foreground are Venice and Azareel, and I think the artist did a good job.
 A few of the readers of the original printed novel told me that the cover didn’t really convey the serious nature of the novel, so I hope that this new cover touches the bases.

 For those who haven’t read it, here is the original synopsis that I used when shopping the manuscript:

 What sacrifices must an officer make to save her shipmates from certain doom?
 Venice Dylenski, the young security chief of the colonizing ship, Excalibur, is faced with this dilemma after her captain makes a critical error in judgement in an encounter with an alien with superior fire power and a hidden agenda.